 You check and your opponent bets $20.
 You just call.
 The turn comes 5.
 You check and your opponent bets $65.
 You call.

 The river comes A. You bet $100 and your opponent calls with A4.
 You pick up the pot with your full house.

 In this situation you know your opponent is ultra-aggressive.
 You know he's going to be betting with practically anything.

 He will build the pot for you.
 So there is no need to raise and make him fold his weak hand.

 This situation isn't a common one so you have to be in tune with the table dynamics.
 You'll need to be certain this opponent is willing to keep betting.
 Also notice in the example that the hero bet the river.

 It's very risky to go for a check-raise when our hand is this strong.
 If the river goes check-check we could lose a lot of value.

-So there you have it.
 You don't have to stop slow-playing all together.
-However, if you are making a habit out of slow-playing all your big hands than you are probably losing out on a ton of value!
+But if you make it a habit to slow-play all of your big hands, you're losing out on a ton of value!